dimix/km-demo/README.md

-# km-demo
+# Kotlin Multiplatform Demo App
-Kotlin Multiplatform Demo App
+This is a simple demo App to show the potential of Kotlin Multiplatform.